On this page

 Normality tests check whether a variable’s values follow a normal (bell-shaped) distribution.
 This matters because many statistical tests (t-tests, ANOVA, Pearson correlation) assume normally distributed data.

 What the test tells you: the null hypothesis is “this data is normally distributed.”
-A significant p-value (typically p < 0.05) means the data deviates significantly from normality.
-A non-significant result doesn’t prove normality — it just means there isn’t enough evidence to reject it.
+A significant p-value (typically p < 0.05) is evidence against normality.
+A non-significant result is not evidence that the data is normal — it just means there isn’t enough evidence to reject the assumption.
+DataSuite 2 phrases the interpretation as “evidence against normality” / “no evidence against normality” rather than “normal” / “not normal” for this reason.

 Available tests

 Which test to pick?
 Shapiro-Wilk is the best default — it has the highest statistical power in most situations.
+Shapiro-Francia is a strong alternative once n ≥ 50 and has the appealing property of being directly tied to the Q-Q plot (high W’ = points close to the line).
 If you want a second opinion, add Anderson-Darling.
-If your sample is very large (n > 5000), consider D’Agostino-Pearson or Jarque-Bera, as Shapiro-Wilk can become overly sensitive with large samples.
+If your sample is very large (n > 5000), consider D’Agostino-Pearson or Jarque-Bera, as Shapiro-Wilk can’t even run at that size.

 Overly sensitive?
 With very large samples, normality tests will flag even trivial departures from normality that have no practical impact on your analysis.
 In such cases, distribution plots (especially Q-Q plots) give a better sense of whether the deviation actually matters.